How many sports-crazy countries can you think of, off the top of your head? (football-crazy countries don’t count). There are two standouts for me.

 I can’t believe I haven’t surfed again since Siargao.
 Turns out, unless you’re travelling to a region for surfing, it’s not that easy to find warm waters for surfing.
 I totally thought Europe would be all warm.
 Nope, Spanish waters be cold!

 When living in Bundaberg for a few months, I passed up the opportunity to go surfing in 1770 one weekend.
 So that’s the number one destination for surfing on this trip.
+Or at the start of the trip, I could make a day trip from Melbourne down past Geelong and go surfing at Point Lonsdale.

 The Stadiums & Museums To Visit On The Aussie Road Trip